Ready to spend time in the great outdoors this fall and connect with nature?

-Ballycroy National Park, which was established in 1998, is Ireland's newest national park.
+Ballycroy National Park, established in 1998, is Ireland's newest national park.

 The park comprises of the largest expanses of peatland left in Europe, consisting of 117.79 square kilometers of Atlantic blanket bog.
 Its unique habitat features a diversity of flora and fauna.

 The park is also considered a great spot for stargazing and on a clear night, you can reportedly see over 4500 stars.